Flutterwave/Node-v3/documentation/virtualCard.md

             "id":"b1405144-3427-4baf-80ea-5c6075a01a74",
             "from":"2019-01-01",
             "to":"2022-09-24",
-            "index":"0", //Pass "0" if you want to start from the beginning "size":"1"  //Specify how many transactions you want to retrieve in a single call }
+            "index":"0", //Pass "0" if you want to start from the beginning.
+            "size":"1"  //Specify how many transactions you want to retrieve in a single call.
+        }
         const response = await flw.VirtualCard.transactions(payload)
         console.log(response);